 Everyone wants the perfect investment; something safe, which produces steady income and will grow in value over time.
 Such an investment doesn't exist.
 Educate yourself on investment basics to understand the trade-offs you must accept when investing.

 There is no free lunch.
-You can put your retirement money in safe investments and accept the guaranteed yet lower rate of return that they offer.
+You can put your retirement money in safe investments and accept the guaranteed — yet lower — rate of return that they offer.
 Or you can choose to take a known level of investment risk and build a portfolio that offers the possibility of delivering higher returns than what the safe investments may deliver.
-A diversified portfolio includes some investments that are safe, some that are designed to produce income, and some that will grow to provide income ten to fifteen years down the road.
+A diversified portfolio includes some investments that are safe, some that are designed to produce income, and some that will grow to provide income 10 to 15 years down the road.

 Learn and Get Advice

 The best thing you can do before you decide where to put your retirement money is to get educated and seek professional advice.
 You can do this by reading books on investing so you understand basic investment concepts, or subscribing to a respected finance magazine and reading all the articles for one year.

-You can also watch online investment classes on YouTube, or look to see what community classes may be offered near you at a local college or community center.
+You can also watch online investment classes on YouTube, or look to see what classes may be offered near you at a local college or community center.
 If you prefer to delegate, then interview several financial advisors and look for someone who is willing to educate you while also providing planning and investing services.

 Avoid Big Mistakes

 People make mistakes with their retirement money because of greed or ignorance.
 Greed kicks in when you see an investment that you think will deliver above-average returns.
 Ignorance is a factor when you don’t know what is and is not possible.
-This makes it easy for someone to talk you into something that is not a good choice for you.
+This makes it easy for someone to talk you into something that may not be a good choice for you.